MicrosoftDocs/xamarin-docs/docs/essentials/launcher.md

 Calling the `CanOpenAsync` method does not add any delay as it returns immediately.
 The `Result` of that Task is available immediately after the call.

+If the destination application on this device has never been opened by your application before, iOS will prompt the user once to allow your app to open it.

+More information about this function is available on the [iOS Documentation](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl)

 # [UWP](#tab/uwp)

 No platform differences.